heiner/dylaniki/Kaatskill_Serenade.md

 spelling used by Washington Irving in the story of Rip Van Winkle, on which the song is based.”
 It is also the spelling that Bromberg used.
-Originally, I just couldn't bring myself to writing it that way – but I’ve changed my mind: Peter wins.
+Originally, I just couldn't bring myself to writing it that way – but I've changed my mind: Peter wins.

 * * * * *